dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR00.md

 console.log(area);
 ```

 1 Change the name of the variable at its declaration and first assignment.
-If the later assignments are of the form i = i + something, that is a collecting variable, so don’t split it.
+If the later assignments are of the form i = i + something, that is a collecting variable, so don't split it.
 A collecting variable is often used for calculating sums, string concatenation, writing to a stream, or adding to a collection.

 2 If possible, declare the new variable as immutable.